stegro/jeopardyML/README.md

 ### ToDo:

- * display images automatically as large as possible
+ * timers
  * arrange score boxes in a grid
  * proper localisation
  * double jeopardy, final jeopardy
- * test with other browsers
+ * test with other browsers (this is only made for Firefox right now)
  * deal with several teams having the same score on the winner screen